-Zorgtoeslag – Healthcare Allowance in the Netherlands
+Zorgtoeslag — healthcare allowance in the Netherlands

-The government acknowledges that for some people this is too much for them to pay.
+The government acknowledges that for some people this is too much to pay each month.
 As a result, there is a benefit you can claim for this.
-It’s called Zorgtoeslag (healthcare allowance) and is a money allowance that the government pays you prior to your health insurance being paid out.
+It’s called zorgtoeslag (healthcare allowance) and it is a monthly allowance that the government pays you prior to your health insurance being paid out.

 What are the conditions of the healthcare allowance?